DataDog/chaos-controller/cli/chaosli/README.md

-# ChaosCLI
+# Chaosli

-The ChaosCLI is motivated by creating a more user friendly and digestible chaos-controller experience.
+Chaosli (Chaos Line Interface) is motivated by creating a more user friendly and digestible chaos-controller experience.
 The CLI pairs with your Disruption configuration, giving you information to give you a better sense of what is going on or what will happen when you apply new disruptions.
 With features like explain and validation, it gives users, not only a better understanding, but a better experience with the controller.

 #### Table of Contents